 Understanding the biomechanics of sprint running form is essential to successful sprint performance.
-Biomechanical variables influencing sprinting include reaction time, technique, force production, neural factors, muscle structure and the electrical activity produced by skeletal muscles.
+Biomechanical variables influencing sprinting include reaction time, technique, force production, neural factors, and muscle structure.
+The electrical activity produced by skeletal muscles also influences sprinting.
 Thomas (2017) found that maximal running speeds in sprint events are achieved by creating a high force output, which means creating a high vertical ground reaction force over short contact times.
 Type II muscle fibers in the leg muscles and a heavy reliance on anaerobic metabolism also contribute to max running speeds.

 An athlete’s ability to react to the sound of the starter’s gun and push their feet and legs from the starting block, is essential to a sprint performance.
 This is the time from hearing “go” until the onset of electrical activity and then force production by the muscle.
 The faster this electrical activity begins in every muscle, the better the neuromuscular performance contributing to overall performance.